The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 However, with effect from IP completion day, and therefore before any UK reports had to be made, the UK Government significantly restricted the scope of the disclosable arrangements rules.
 As a result, the only arrangements that now need to be reported in the UK under DAC 6 are those that relate to the avoidance of obligations to report information on financial accounts, or that obscure beneficial ownership (hallmark category D ― see below).
 The EU-UK Trade and Cooperation Agreement (TCA) requires the UK to abide by the OECD’s rules on exchange of information on cross-border arrangements.
 Consequently, category D is being retained as it enables the UK to comply with the OECD Mandatory Disclosure Rules (MDR).

 Further changes are expected, as HMRC intends to completely repeal the UK DAC 6 regulations and replace them with new rules to implement the OECD’s MDR.
-The commentary that follows sets out the DAC 6
+The commentary

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.